-AMD Ryzen is the answer from AMD to the latest Intel Core series gaming processors that includes Kaby Lake and Skylake processors.
-For quite some time AMD was lacking in the processor department and it really did not had any solid processor that can compete with the top-end Intel Core i7 series and Cores i5 series processors, but now with the launch of AMD Ryzen 7 processors, Intel is started to get a bit worried.
+AMD Ryzen is the answer from AMD to the latest Intel Core series gaming processors that include Kaby Lake and Skylake processors.
+For quite some time AMD was lacking in the processor department and it really did not have any solid processor that can compete with the top-end Intel Core i7 series and Cores i5 series processors, but now with the launch of AMD Ryzen 7 processors, Intel is started to get a bit worried.

 AMD Ryzen processors are the latest offering from AMD.
 They are based on the Zen architecture that provides maximum performance at lower power consumption.
 They are based on the new Socket which is AM4 and can be only be paired with AM4 Socket motherboards.
-Also all AMD Ryzen processors are built on latest 14nm FinFET process and support DDR4 RAM.
+Also, all AMD Ryzen processors are built on the latest 14nm FinFET process and support DDR4 RAM.

-These latest AMD Ryzen processors runs a lot cooler compared to the processors in the same range in past.
+These latest AMD Ryzen processors run a lot cooler compared to the processors in the same range in the past.
 They are now more power efficient and are priced comparatively lower than Intel core series processors in the same performance range.
-Here in this post I am listing down the best AMD Ryzen 7 Octa-core processors for building a high-end AMD Gaming PC, but if you are on budget then you can go for AMD Ryzen 5 and AMD Ryzen 3 processors that are also very powerful and are quite affordable compared to Ryzen 7 processors.
+Here in this post, I am listing down the best AMD Ryzen 7 Octa-core processors for building a high-end AMD Gaming PC, but if you are on a budget then you can go for AMD Ryzen 5 and AMD Ryzen 3 processors that are also very powerful and are quite affordable compared to Ryzen 7 processors.
 But if you need something faster than Ryzen 7 then have a look at the AMD Ryzen Threadripper processors.

 Best AMD Ryzen 7 Processors for Top-end AMD Gaming PC

-Here are the best AMD Ryzen 7 Octa-core processors for delivering ultimate performance both in gaming as well as in CPU bound applications or softwares.
+Here are the best AMD Ryzen 7 Octa-core processors for delivering an ultimate performance both in gaming as well as in CPU bound applications or softwares.
 All the below-mentioned AMD Ryzen processors are unlocked which means they can be overclocked and they support DDR4 RAM.